jordiwave/CodeBlocks_Unofficial_Testing/windows_installer/Readme_Installer_Release.txt

     19. NSIS only - Added XP SP 3 x86 and x64 support - different set of files from https://sourceforge.net/p/codeblocks/code/11196/tree/trunk/src/exchndl /win32/bin and /win64/bin..
 NOTE: Inno setup 6 does not support XP anymore. x66 works, but x64 has issue with mscrt.dll function missing.
     20. Both Installer can install using non admin (user) account.
 Admin is needed to install in the C:\Program file.... directory.
 If you run normally you install as a user, but if you run as admin you are asked which type of installation  you want.
     21. Both Installer can optionally open the https://github.com/ssbssa/gdb/releases web page as a sub checkbox in the compiler install page under the MINGW checkbox.
 This qallows the user to manually install a later GDB for MINGW that works.
 (SF ticket 1020)
+    22. Installer code is not a separate repo, but a directory in the C::B GitHub source repo tree.
+(SF Ticket 1119)
+    23. Massive NSIS changes (Including updating parts to the new NSIS 3 way of working) (SF Ticket 1119)
+    24. Inno Setup installer created and tested (SF Ticket 1119)
+    25. Graphics changes included in the installers (I am not a graphical arteist if you get it!)
+(SF Ticket 1119)
+    26. Installer script files support both 32 and 64 bit in the one script file.
+(SF Ticket 1119)
+    27. Can build the installer(s) from a batch file now.
+(SF Ticket 1119)
+    28. On Windows initial install auto detect GDB installation and configure it for use.
+(SF Ticket 1114)
+    29. Asks if you want to ubninstall previopus version before installing new version.
+    30. Install and uninstall checks to see you are running as admin or normal user so the install/uninstall uses the same priveleges as last one.
+    31. Modified nsi to not show the download compiler page if there is no internet connection.
+    32. Modified nsi to support installing the following if they are in the same directory as the installer:
+            * i686-8.1.0-release-posix-dwarf-rt_v6-rev0.7z
+            * x86_64-8.1.0-release-posix-seh-rt_v6-rev0.7z

 SOURCE: